mathigon/textbooks/README.md

 ## Introduction
 Welcome to Mathigon!
-This repository is where we create
+This repository is where we create our courses.

 ## How to Contribute